mnentwig/forthytwo/fractalsProject/README.md

 ## Motivation
 An FPGA free-time project adds one unique design challenge: It needs to be fun all along the way.

 Sometimes, the way to the finish line gets straight, obvious and _boring_.
-Like hiking versus commuting, it's not just about getting from A to B in the most efficient manner.
-We're not being paid to chase milestones ... rather, throw in a new idea to make it interesting again.
-Repeat too many times.
+Like hiking versus commuting, it's not just about getting from A to B in the most efficient manner...
+So you throw in a new idea to make it interesting again.
+Rinse and repeat.

 ## Overview
-My "fun factor driven requirements management" eventually evolved along those lines:
+The "fun factor driven requirements management" eventually evolved along those lines:

 * Real time calculation: The Stanford lab exercise demanded it already in 2002.
-* Full HD resolution (1920x1080) at 60 Hz.
-That's the monitor on my desk.
-No excuses.
+* Full HD resolution (1920x1080) at 60 Hz
-* Use the FPGA in a sensible manner.
-The resulting implementation can achieve multiplier utilization close to 100 %, that's 18 billion multiplications per second, on a 35-size Artix using a USB bus power budget of ~2 Watts.
+* Use the FPGA  sensibly.
+The resulting implementation comes close to one operation per multiplier per clock cycle.
+That's 18 billion multiplications per second on the 35-size Artix with a USB bus power budget of ~2 Watts.
 * Perform dynamic resource allocation.
 The fractals algorithm is somewhat unusual as the required number of iterations varies between points.
 Compared to simply setting a fixed number of iterations, complexity increases substantially (a random number of results may appear in one clock cycle, results are unordered) but so does performance.
 * Limit to 18-bit multiplications because it is the native width for Xilinx 6/7 series DSP48 blocks.
 It is straightforward to increase the internal bitwidth for higher resolution, but resource usage skyrockets.
 * Be (reasonably) vendor-independent.
 I decided to go for the open-source "J1B" soft-core CPU instead of e.g. Microblaze MCS, which would have been very straightforward.